Explore-In-HMS/LearnYourEnvironment/README.md

 #### 3 Model Creation
 ##### Requirements:

-- The number of image categories is at least 2
+- The number of text categories is at least 2
 - Each category contains at least 20 files.
 More files will guarantee a higher model precision.
 - The text size does not exceed 10 MB.
 - The file encoding format is UTF-8.